SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 25 October 2024 - Enhancement - Admin app - Audit export file download with a trusted dataminer.services URL [ID 41239]

-From now on, the Audit export e-mails will contain a trusted dataminer.services URL for the file download.
+From now on, the audit export emails will contain a trusted dataminer.services URL for the file download.

 #### 25 October 2024 - Enhancement - Admin app - Enhanced stability and performance of the Audit page [ID 41238]

-Enhancements have been implemented to the Auditing page in the [Admin app](https://admin.dataminer.services), ensuring improvements in stability, availability, and performance with immediate effect.
+Enhancements have been implemented to the *Audit* page in the [Admin app](https://admin.dataminer.services), improving the stability, availability, and performance with immediate effect.

 #### 22 October 2024 - Enhancement - Admin app - Irrelevant modules no longer shown on DxMs page [ID 41187]